What is SPORTAUS Community Sport Infrastructure Grant Program?

-The SPORTAUS Community Sport Infrastructure Grant Program supports small to medium scale projects to improve local community sport infrastructure which will support greater community participation in sport and physical activity and/or offer safer and more inclusive community sporting hubs.
+The SPORTAUS Community Sport Infrastructure Grant is a program that supports small to medium scale projects to improve local community sport infrastructure which will support greater community participation in sport and physical activity and/or offer safer and more inclusive community sporting hubs.

 In the 2018 Budget, the Australian Government announced it would invest $29.7 million in 2018-19 to improve local community sport infrastructure.